Do the Rope Drop

-There's more to celebrating your birthday at Disneyland than just that.
+You can do more to celebrate your birthday at Disneyland than just showing up.
 The best and easiest thing to do is to get a free birthday button at City Hall (or Chamber of Commerce in California Adventure).
 It's a fun keepsake.

 Go to Dapper Day

 All the dates and details are on the Dapper Day website.
-If you sign up for their newsletter, you can get access to discounted convention rate park tickets.Continue to 5 of 9 below.
+If you sign up for their newsletter, you can get access to discounted convention rate park tickets.

 Go to Mickey's Halloween Party

-You can go trick-or-treating, watch a seasonal parade and fireworks and enjoy the festive atmosphere.
+At Mickey's Halloween Party, you can go trick-or-treating, watch a seasonal parade and fireworks and enjoy the festive atmosphere.
 Party guests get in before the park closes for the day and can stay late.
 And best of all, the ticket price is lower than any other one-day ticket you'll find anywhere.

 The only catch is that you need to get prepared and buy your tickets early before they sell out.
-That means choosing your dates in July.Continue to 6 of 9 below.
+That means choosing your dates in July.

 See the Haunted Mansion, Nightmare Before Christmas Version

 From late October through the Christmas holidays, everything in the mansion turns into a live version of the film about Jack Skellington, who gets Halloween and Christmas so terribly mixed up.
 You'll see Skellington's dog Zero floating happily above his holiday gift: a pile of bones.
-Oogie Boogie puts in several cameo appearances and of course, Jack's love Sally is on hand to remind you to "hurry back."
+Oogie Boogie puts in several cameo appearances, and of course, Jack's love Sally is on hand to remind you to "hurry back."